 Broken glass or jagged metal in a truck accident could cut the skin and cause significant bleeding, severed arteries and permanent scars.
 Severe lacerations may require emergency care and treatments such as stitches.
 A laceration in the wrong place could lead to serious blood loss and risk of complications such as cardiac arrest.
 Lacerations often cause lifelong scarring or disfigurement.
 A victim’s body could also suffer scrapes and road rash if it comes in contact with the road.

 Many different injuries could be fatal in a serious truck accident.
 In 2017, 4,657 fatal traffic accidents involved large trucks in the U.S. Brain trauma, damage to the internal organs, internal bleeding or a severed spine could all lead to wrongful death.
 In these cases, family members of the deceased could potentially bring civil lawsuits against the at-fault truck drivers or trucking companies in pursuit of damages.
-Wrongful death damages could pay for funeral costs, burial expenses, medical bills, lost income, lost inheritance, mental anguish and many other damages.
+Wrongful death damages in Denver could pay for funeral costs, burial expenses, medical bills, lost income, lost inheritance, mental anguish and many other damages.